-The following applicant-proposed measures have been developed to ensure that significant impacts to cultural resources are avoided or reduced to less-than-significant during Proposed Project implementation: retain a qualified principal investigator to carry out all applicant-proposed measures related to archaeological and historical resources; conduct periodic spot-checking of construction activities by a qualified archaeological monitor; stop work within a 15-meter (m; 50-foot) radius if unanticipated cultural deposits or human remains are discovered and treat newly identified resources appropriately; and comply with existing regulations.
+The following applicant-proposed measures have been developed to ensure that significant impacts to cultural resources are avoided or reduced to less-than-significant during Proposed Project implementation: retain a qualified principal investigator to carry out all applicant-proposed measures related to archaeological and historical resources; conduct periodic spot checking full-time monitoring of construction activities by a qualified archaeological and Native American monitors; stop work within a 15-meter (m; 50-foot) radius if unanticipated cultural deposits or human remains are discovered and treat newly identified resources appropriately; and comply with existing regulations.
 The duration and timing of the monitoring shall be determined by the principal investigator in consultation with the CPUC.
 If, in consultation with the CPUC, the principal investigator determines that monitoring is no longer warranted, he or she may recommend that monitoring cease entirely.
-In addition, if, in consultation with the CPUC, the principal investigator determines is required, he or she may recommend continued monitoring of ground-disturbing activities.
+In addition, if, in consultation with the CPUC, the principal investigator determines that full-time monitoring is required, he or she may recommend continued monitoring of ground-disturbing activities.